GregUtas/robust-services-core/README.md

 the author had extensive experience with such applications while working as a software architect in the telecom industry.
 But more importantly, POTS is a non-trivial application, and everyone has a reasonable understanding of what it does.
-You should therefore be able to understand what the POTS code is doing without having read a large specification.
+You should therefore be able to figure out what the POTS code is doing without having read a large specification.
 An overview of the POTS application is provided [here](/docs/RSC-POTS-Application.md).